Witness Trees: Witness Tree Protection Program

 Because of their historical importance the Historic American Landscape Survey, under the Heritage Documentation Program, created the Witness Tree Protection Program in 2006.
 The program was initially created to document and identify two dozen historically significant trees in the Washington DC area.
 The creation of the program came from the discovery of Yoshino cherry trees from the year 1910.
 In 1910, the people of Japan had gifted the U.S. Yoshino Cherry Trees as a sign of friendship.
 The trees gifted in 1910 were all issued to be destroyed after the U.S. Department of Agriculture had determined they had disease and were filled with insects.
 In the year 1912 Japan had replaced their gift from 1910 with a new set of Yoshino Cherry Trees.
-USDA records show that two dozen of the trees from 1910 were saved and quarantined for observation by entomologist.
+USDA records show that two dozen of the trees from 1910 were saved and quarantined for observation by an entomologist.
 The cherry trees are believed to have been planted near Hains Point where you can find a cluster of them that both show signs of being from the early 1900s and that don't match the DNA of the regifted Yoshino Cherry Trees from 1912.
 The discovery of the 1910 Yoshino Cherry Trees showed the importance of documenting trees that had "witnessed" historically significant events.

 List of Witness Trees

 The Olmsted Elm

 The Olmsted Elm located on the Frederick Law Olmsted National Historic Site in Brookline, Massachusetts, was planted around the year 1810.
 The elm was present when Frederick Law Olmsted bought the property in 1883, which he called "Fairsted".
 Olmsted and his son, John Charles Olmsted, had removed all the other trees left by an Orchard in the vicinity but decided to keep the elm.
-The elm was kept as an important feature to the pastoral landscape they created and is today an important feature of the historic site.
+The elm was kept on by the National Park Service as an important feature of the South Lawn until it succombed to Dutch elm disease, and was removed on March 30, 2011.
+The elm was replaced with a new, disease resistant variety, a Jefferson Elm, in 2013.